 Neutron reflectometry measurements were performed at the Liquids Reflectometer~\cite{ankner-2008} (LR) at the Spallation Neutron Source at Oak Ridge National Laboratory.
 The LR is a time-of-flight reflectometer with a wavelength band of about 3.5 \AA{}.
 Reflectivity measurements covered a wavevector transfer $Q=4\pi\sin\theta/\lambda$ in the range of \QSIR{0.009}{Q}{0.18}, where $\theta$ is the scattering angle and $\lambda$ is the wavelength of the neutron.
 In total, 51 reflectivity measurements were used for this work.

-The NR measurements were modeled using the refl1d~\cite{brian_benjamin_maranville_2020_4329338} packages.
-For each measurement, the sample is modeled using a stack of layers, each with a thickness, a scattering length density (SLD) value, and a roughness parameter representing the interface between adjacent layers.
+The NR measurements were modeled using the refl1d~\cite{brian_benjamin_maranville_2020_4329338} package.
+For each measurement, the sample structure was modeled using a stack of layers, each with a thickness, a scattering length density (SLD) value, and a roughness parameter representing the interface between adjacent layers.
 Together, the stack of layers describes an SLD profile as a function of depth into the film, which represent the structure of the film and carries information about its composition.
 The SLD can be written as

-which runs over all types of atoms in the system, where $n_i$ is the number density of element~$i$ and $b_i$ its scattering length.
+which runs over all types of atoms in the system, where $n_i$ is the number density of element~$i$ and $b_i$ its coherent scattering length.
 For the measurements performed here, the initial state can be modeled by adding a copper oxide on top of the copper layer.
 As current is applied to the film, two layers rapidly form on the surface: a thinner layer containing lithium species, and a thicker, diffuse, SEI containing electrolyte degradation products.
 The transformer-based model presented here is able to predict structure varying between these two extremes.